Common Stock Formula (Table of Contents)

 The formula for common stock can be derived by using the following steps:

-Step 1: Firstly, determine the value of the total equity of the company which can be either in the form of owner’s equity or stockholder’s equity.
+Step 1: Firstly, determine the value of the company’s total equity, which can be either in the form of owner’s or stockholder’s equity.

 Step 2: Next, determine the number of outstanding preferred stocks and the value of each preferred stock.
 The product of both will give the value of the preferred stock.

-Step 3: Next, determine the value of additional paid-in capital which the surplus value paid the stock investors over and above the nominal price of the common stock.
+Step 3: Next, determine the value of additional paid-in capital, which is the surplus value paid to the stock investors over and above the nominal price of the common stock.

-Step 4: Next, determine the number of outstanding treasury stocks and the cost of acquisition of each stock.
+Step 4: Next, determine the number of outstanding treasury stocks and each stock’s acquisition cost.
 The product of both will give the value of treasury stock.

-Step 5: Next, determine the value of the retained earnings as on the reporting date.
+Step 5: Next, determine the value of the retained earnings as of the reporting date.
 It is the accumulated account of the profit retained by the business to date.

-Step 6: Finally, the formula for common stock of a company can be derived by deducting preferred stock (step 2), additional paid-in capital (step 3), retained earnings (step 5) from the total equity (step 1) and adding the treasury stock (step 4) as shown below.
+Step 6: Finally, the formula for the common stock of a company can be derived by deducting preferred stock (step 2), additional paid-in capital (step 3), retained earnings (step 5) from the total equity (step 1), and adding the treasury stock (step 4) as shown below.

 Relevance and Uses of Common Stock Formula